Home Guide Links Contact

 Known dates awarded: Mar 9 1982

-This Silver Snoopy pin was awarded on Mar 9 1982, which means it was likely carried on either STS-1 or STS-2.
+An example of this Silver Snoopy pin was awarded on Mar 9 1982, which means that if it was flown it was likely carried on either STS-1 or STS-2.
+Another example was awarded for work on STS-1.

 Description: Silver Snoopy Pin